ardijanr/easyKey/README.md

-If you just want to run it as its own executable compile with pyinstaller and move the executable into the folder where the translation en.json files are.

 # Shortcuts and info.

-F1 - load from current directory
+F1 - load from current directory (this works best as an executable file.)
 F5 - reload files
 F12 - toggle overwrite, see status.